 The Association controls access to personal information.
-Personal information and the privacy of its volunteers/members/site visitors is of paramount importance.
+Personal information and the privacy of its volunteers/members/customers/site visitors is of paramount importance.

-Under no circumstances will personal information be released to another source without the permission of the volunteer/member/site visitor, unless we are required to by a legally empowered body.
+Under no circumstances will personal information be released to another source without the permission of the volunteer/member/customers/site visitor, unless we are required to by a legally empowered body.

 Your email address or other information is collected by various forms on this site.